canmom/canmom.github.io/_posts/theory/2025-04-27-why-demoscene.md

 Nobody makes demos to make money.
 Which isn't to say the scene is completely free of money---the parties themselves have to spend a *lot* of money, paid for by tickets and industry sponsors.
 But nobody is making the *art* for the money.
 Nobody is doing it to get a career at a big company, or make a living off commissions, or anything of the sort.
 So there's far less of the grindset shit!

 Increasingly in the present, nobody is making demos expecting exclusive control over copies.
 Creations are shared widely on scene websites and meticulously archived to be available even decades later.
-Even more so, in the younger generation especially, they're often open-sourced.
+Even more so, in the younger generation especially, they're sometimes open-sourced.
 Tools, like executable packers, are also collected and shared on sites like [64k-scene](https://64k-scene.github.io/resources.html) and [sizecoding.org](http://www.sizecoding.org).
 The demoscene wants to live.

 All human communities have our weird status hierarchies and dramas, and the demoscene is *no* exception here: the competition framing has led to much posturing over the years.
 But it is a subculture that seems to understand that the process of art-making is something very much like a game.
 It's not hooked to the product release cycle, but explores 30-year-old hardware with just as much enthusiasm as ever.